-The median home value in the Ocean State is $253,000.
+The median home value in the Ocean State is $284,200.
 Here's what's new and affordable in the state's top neighborhoods.

-According to real estate site, Zillow, the median home value in Rhode Island is $253,900.
-Values are expected to rise 4.3 percent over the next year, and realtors are heeding those predictions in a hot market that’s expected to slow; the average Ocean State listing price, says Zillow, is $299,000.
+According to real estate site, Zillow, the median home value in Rhode Island is $284,200.
+Values are expected to rise 1.4 percent over the next year, and sellers are making the most of a hot market that’s expected to slow; the average Ocean State listing price, says Zillow, is $324,000.

 Here are five new-to-market properties in the $250,000 to $300,000 range in Rhode Island:

 Bristol Cottage Two Blocks from the Parade Route

 495 Wood St., Bristol

 Three beds, one bath, 1,400 square feet

 The famed Bristol Fourth of July parade ends two blocks from this sweet 1880 cottage, and that’s only one of the perks.
 The house was remodeled, top to bottom, five years ago and also boasts a large fenced-in backyard for kids or Fido to frolic.
 For more information, call Keller Williams’s Jennifer Hilton at 401-787-3173 or visit kw.com.

 Realtors love to throw around the phrase “pride of ownership,” but this 1920s Dutch Colonial takes the cake.
 The vintage details offer an time capsule vibe — if that time capsule was dusted and doused with careful regularity.
 There’s a three-season porch for the warmer months and a cozy fireplace for the chilly ones, plus an acre of land with a large two-story garage and a shed.
 It sits just outside of charming Chepachet village, which only increases the odds of passersby saying, “My, what a pretty house.”
 For more information, call RE/MAX Bell Park Realty’s Deborah Burlingame at 860-207-1162 or visit remax.com.